arm-university/Arm-KSA-Framework/README.md

 # Background

-The Education team at Arm, along with contributions from 100+ Arm engineers, has been developing a competency framework, which is a comprehensive super-set of the KSAs that early career software or hardware engineers bring to the industry.
+The Education team at Arm, along with contributions from 100+ Arm engineers, has been developing a competency framework, which is a comprehensive super-set of the KSAs that early career software or hardware engineers bring to the semiconductor industry.
 The framework is structured in four strands:

 •	Personal skills